SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Other language features/assertion.rst

 Assertions
 ==========

-In addition to scala run-time assertions, you can add hardware assertions using the following syntax:
+In addition to Scala run-time assertions, you can add hardware assertions using the following syntax:

-``assert(assertion : Bool,message : String = null,severity: AssertNodeSeverity = Error)``
+``assert(assertion : Bool, message : String = null, severity: AssertNodeSeverity = Error)``

 Severity levels are: